-- 1) In developments of 10 or less homes, it is expected that only well-planned layout and informal open spaces will be provided.
-In developments of more than 10 houses an onsite Local Equipped Area of Play (LEAP) should be required. - 2) All new outdoor play spaces, open spaces, formal outdoor sports and play facilities shall be subject to appropriate arrangements for their long-term management and maintenance.
+- 1) In developments of less than 10 homes, it is expected that only well-planned layout and informal open spaces will be provided.
+In developments of more than 10 houses, or where an individual phase comprises 10 or fewer dwellings an on-site Local Equipped Area of Play (LEAP) should be required. - 2) Developers will be responsible for maintaining outdoor play spaces and facilities until a formal transfer to a management organisation or Ticehurst Parish Council is arranged, to allow for establishment of facilities and planting.